 We are lucky to be able to be very selective in our web design projects.
 We prefer to work with individuals and non-profits to build attractive, low-cost sites that, when feasible, can be maintained afterwards by the client.

 We follow the latest Web standards and can incorporate social media and blogging capabilities into a site.
-Designs can use popular “blogging” engines, such as WordPress or Blogger, so that a client can have the freedom to do their own updates without requiring additional paid services or extensive web design skills.
+Designs can use popular “blogging” engines, such as WordPress, so that a client can have the freedom to do their own updates without requiring additional paid services or extensive web design skills.
 However, we also offer updating and maintenance services after the design is launched for those who need it.

 There are many providers of commercial web design that take on small business sites, but that is no longer our focus.

-My experiences as a manager in Web Services at NJIT during the massive migration of hundreds of thousands of pages into a content management system, gave me a deep appreciation for simplicity and organization with a vision to future growth.
+Ken’s experience as a manager in Web Services at NJIT during the massive migration of hundreds of thousands of pages into a content management system, gave him a deep appreciation for simplicity and organization with a vision to future growth.